-All cost studies along with any supporting documentation, including an explanation of the methodology if it differs from the standard, are to be sent electronically from the contractors to the Contracting Officers.
+All cost studies along with any supporting documentation, including an explanation of the methodology if it differs from the standard, are to be sent electronically from the contractors to the COs.
 For cost studies using the template, it is not necessary for the contractor to have their actuary or benefits consultant certify the results.
 If the Cost Study uses the template with an alternative BLS table for the comparator group, actuarial or benefits consultant certification is not necessary, but the documentation should include a detailed explanation of why the alternative BLS table is a better fit for the contractor's workforce.
 For cost studies that are not based on the template or that do not use BLS tables for the comparison, the submission should include a communication from the actuary or benefits consultant certifying the validity of the results.
-When the benefit costs as a percent of payroll exceeds the comparator group by more than five percent, when and if required by the Contracting Officer, the contractor shall submit an analysis of the specific plan costs that result in or contribute to the percent of payroll exceeding the costs of the comparator group and submit a corrective action plan if directed by the Contracting Officer.
+When the benefit costs as a percent of payroll exceeds the comparator group by more than the threshold established by the HCA, the Contractor shall submit a corrective action plan to the CO for approval, when and if required by the CO.